Trevor Story Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 3.93 team ERA that ranks seventh across all MLB pitching staffs.
+- The Orioles have the seventh-ranked team ERA across all league pitching staffs (3.93).

-- The Orioles give up the sixth-fewest home runs in baseball (176 total, 1.1 per game).
+- Orioles pitchers combine to give up 177 home runs (1.1 per game), the seventh-fewest in baseball.

-- In his most recent outing on Saturday against the Cleveland Guardians, the lefty went 7 1/3 innings, allowing one earned run while surrendering one hit.
+- His last time out was on Sunday against the Cleveland Guardians, when the righty went seven innings, surrendering one earned run while allowing five hits.

-- The 30-year-old has a 2.60 ERA and 3.1 strikeouts per nine innings across three games this season, while giving up a batting average of .150 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.